ablaamim/Openstack-management-SVC/README.md

 * The Block-Storage node provides persistent storage volumes that can be attached to instances running on the compute nodes.

-* All nodes communicate with each other over the network (represented by the connecting lines).
+* All nodes communicate with each other over the network (represented by the connecting lines, VPC in digitalOcean.

 </p>
 <p align="center">